gnikyt/shopify_app_whitelist/README.md

 This Gem extends [shopify_app](https://github.com/Shopify/shopify_app) to add a whitelist option so only defined shops can access your app for installation.

+# Compatibility

+Rails 4 and Rails 5 are supported.
+Appraisal Gem is used to test against both versions.

 # Installation

+*Assuming shopify_app is already installed*

 1. Add `gem 'shopify_app_whitelist'` to your Gemfile
 2. Run `bundle install`